Cryptopians/nos-bookmark-dapp/README.md

 Make sure you have installed all required dependencies:

 ```
-npm install
+yarn install
 ```

 Now build the frontend:

 ```
-npm run build
+yarn run build
 ```

-For development we use the `npm start` command which enables the development server located at `http://localhost:8000`.
+For development we use the `yarn start` command which enables the development server located at `http://localhost:8000`.

 ## Setup

-Within the `neo-python` prompt (wallet password is "coz") build and import the smart contracts (the contract for this dApp is located at `contracts/nos_sso.py`):
+Within the `neo-python` prompt (wallet password is "coz") build and import the smart contracts (the contract for this dApp is located at `contracts/nos_bookmark.py`):

 ```
 open wallet neo-privnet.wallet